cabinetoffice/gap-automated-tests/README.md

 It can be useful to have file watching on when debugging failures `npm run cy:open:watch`.

-However, if you are writing tests for a new journey, it can often be better to turn it off `npm run cy:open:nowatch`, allowing you to run through the journey and obtain the required data selectors etc without the tests running every time you make a change.
+However, if you are writing tests for a new journey, it can often be better to turn it off `npm run cy:open:nowatch`, allowing you to run through the journey and obtain the required data selectors etc. without the tests running every time you make a change.

 ### Console

 To run the tests in the command line, run `npm run cy:run:all` - this will output the Cypress report in your console, and also generate a HTML report as below.
+Alternatively you can run them for a single suite:

+- `npm run cy:run:find`
+- `npm run cy:run:apply`
+- `npm run cy:run:admin`
+- `npm run cy:run:superadmin`

 ## Reports

-When running the E2E tests via `npm run cy:run:all`, reports are generated via [Mochawesome](https://www.npmjs.com/package/mochawesome) and [cypress-mochawesome-reporter](https://github.com/LironEr/cypress-mochawesome-reporter) in HTML format.
+When running the E2E tests via `npm run cy:run:*`, reports are generated via [Mochawesome](https://www.npmjs.com/package/mochawesome) and [cypress-mochawesome-reporter](https://github.com/LironEr/cypress-mochawesome-reporter) in HTML format.
 They are stored at `mochawesome-report/*.html`

 Cypress is built on top of Mocha, so any reporting tool that works for Mocha will also work for Cypress.